14-pounder James rifle: Background

 The 3.8 in caliber gun was commonly known as the 14-pounder James rifle, while a 3.67 in caliber gun was often referred to as a 12-pounder James rifle or a rifled 6-pounder.
 At the time, people generally failed to differentiate between the two.
 Actually, the 3.8-inch artillery piece was manufactured with three different types of rifling, and more than one metal and profile.
 Because many of the U.S. Army's existing 3.67 inch caliber 6-pounders had worn-out bores, it was found that re-boring the guns to 3.8 inch caliber would make them a uniform size.
 On 15 December 1860, General James signed a contract that required him to rifle half of the cannons at United States arsenals and forts.
 Unfortunately, there is no surviving paperwork that shows to what extent this contract was carried out.
 Any records are supposed to have been lost.

 Late in 1861, the Ames Company received an order to produce several 6-pounder smoothbore guns and 3.8-inch rifles.
 These were to be called "new model" or Model of 1861.
 By this time, gun makers discovered that any irregularity on the exterior of a cannon was a possible source of fracture.
 Therefore, the "new model" guns were designed with a smooth exterior surface.
 Ten 6-pounder James smoothbores are known to exist.
 The 3.8-inch rifles became known as James rifles because they were designed to fire the James projectiles.
-It is important to note that when General George B. McClellan inquired about James rifles, Secretary of War Edwin Stanton responded by writing, "James is not known as a manufacturer of guns, and it is not known that he makes any pretense of having invented one.
+When General George B. McClellan inquired about James rifles, Secretary of War Edwin Stanton responded by writing, "James is not known as a manufacturer of guns, and it is not known that he makes any pretense of having invented one.
 Ames, of Chicopee, manufactures guns, and is the manufacturer of James projectiles..."